tgknyhn/tgknyhn/README.md

 <!-- Currently works -->

-- 🔭 I’m currently learning Flutter.
-Improving myself on topics like State Management and MVVM </br> </br>
+- I'm Android App Developer Intern at OBSS</br> </br>
+- I am also interested in IOS App Development.
+I'm improving myself on subjects such as Swift and SwiftUI.</br> </br>

 <!-- General Informations -->